 Introduction

-is a powerful tool used to configure the Linux-kernel's integrated firewall.
+iptables is a powerful tool used to configure the Linux-kernel's integrated firewall.
 It comes preinstalled on most Ubuntu distributions, however if you are using a customized Ubuntu version or running inside a container you will most likely have to install it manually.

 sudo apt-get install iptables iptables-persistent